SAP-archive/BUILD/Community Roles.md

             o   Identify, monitor, communicate, resolve, escalate.

-    + 4. Ensure continuous improvement of the sub-project.
+    + 4. Ensuring continuous improvement of the sub-project.

 + **A Technical lead** - an expert in the technical aspects of the project.
 This role may suit, for example, an architect or a senior developer.